fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/syllabus.md

 ### Missed quiz policy

-Note that quizzes are taken in-class on alternating Fridays.
+Note that quizzes are taken in-class.
 Any conflicts with a quiz must be discussed with me prior to missing the quiz.
 I follow University policy on makeups, which allows that serious illness or a serious family emergency are valid reasons requiring an accommodation.